 Although this research is based on the views of two specific groups within society, it suggests that some members of the public will have low confidence in the quality of learning associated with degree apprenticeships.
-This research should be analysed within the context that a significant number of people view opticians/optometrists as having a solely or substantial retail role, rather than as key healthcare professionals [1].
-This supports the concerns of our members that a degree apprenticeship could contribute to a lower quality of clinical education, professional standards and patient care, and that these factors will diminish the status of the profession in the eyes of the public and other clinicians.
+This research should also be considered within the context that a significant number of people view opticians/optometrists as having a solely or substantial retail role, rather than as key primary healthcare professionals [1].
+This supports the concerns of our members that these beliefs will diminish the status of and trust in the profession in the eyes of the public and other clinicians.